brimoran/RDataViz/README.md

 To use knitr make sure that knitr instead of sweave is selected in R studio under options to 'Weave Rnw files using:'

-##### Proportions
+##### Plot dimensions

 One of the big advantages of using R to produce dataviz is the consistency that can be achieved from one plot to the next.

-I would suggest using two (and only two) aspect ratios depending on the plot and the context that it will be viewed:
+I would suggest using two (and only two) aspect ratios depending on the plot and the context in which it will be viewed:

 * 16:9
 * 4:3